Marcel Reich-Ranicki: Life in Germany

-Frustrated by the curtailment of his liberty in the People's Republic of Poland he emigrated in 1958 with his wife and son to the Federal Republic of Germany, living in the city of Hamburg.
-Here he began writing for leading German periodicals, including Die Welt and the Frankfurter Allgemeine Zeitung.
-In Poland, he had published under the pseudonym "Ranicki" as his intelligence codename.
-On the advice of the arts editor of the Frankfurter Allgemeine he adopted the name Marcel Reich-Ranicki professionally.
-From 1963 to 1973, he was literary critic for the German weekly Die Zeit, published in Hamburg.
+Frustrated by the curtailment of his liberty in the People's Republic of Poland he emigrated in 1958 with his wife and son to the Federal Republic of Germany (West Germany), living in the city of Hamburg.
+Here he began writing for leading West German periodicals, including Die Welt and the Frankfurter Allgemeine Zeitung.
+In Poland, he had published under the pseudonym "Ranicki" (his intelligence codename).
+On the advice of the arts editor of the Frankfurter Allgemeine, he adopted the name Marcel Reich-Ranicki professionally.
+From 1963 to 1973, he was literary critic for the West German weekly Die Zeit, published in Hamburg.

-In 1973 he moved to Frankfurt, where, from 1973 to 1988, he was head of the literature staff at the daily Frankfurter Allgemeine Zeitung.
+In 1973, he moved to Frankfurt, where, from 1973 to 1988, he was head of the literature staff at the daily Frankfurter Allgemeine Zeitung.
 Reich-Ranicki would go on to write and edit for the Frankfurter Allgemeine Zeitung for the rest of his life.
-In 1969 he taught at an American university.
-From 1971 to 1975 he held visiting professorships at Stockholm and Uppsala.
+In 1969 he taught at Vermont.
+From 1971 to 1975, he held visiting professorships at Stockholm and Uppsala.

-In 1974 he was awarded an honorary professorship at the University of Tübingen, Germany.
-In 1990 and 1991 he received the Heinrich-Hertz visiting professorship of the University of Karlsruhe, and in 1991 and 1992 he received the Heinrich-Heine visiting professorship at the University of Düsseldorf.
+In 1974, he was awarded an honorary professorship at the University of Tübingen, West Germany.
+In 1990 and 1991, he received the Heinrich-Hertz visiting professorship of the University of Karlsruhe, and in 1991 and 1992, he received the Heinrich-Heine visiting professorship at the University of Düsseldorf.

 From 1988 to 2001, Reich-Ranicki hosted the literary talk show Literarisches Quartett on German public television.
-Through the show he became a household name in Germany; according to a survey 98% of Germans knew his name.
-In Summer 2000, fellow panelist Sigrid Löffler left the panel, complaining because Reich-Ranicki had put forward Haruki Murakami's erotic novel South of the Border, West of the Sun for discussion, which Löffler disliked.
+He became a household name in Germany; according to a survey, 98% of Germans knew his name.
+In Summer 2000, fellow panelist Sigrid Löffler left the panel, complaining that Reich-Ranicki had put forward Haruki Murakami's erotic novel South of the Border, West of the Sun for discussion, which Löffler disliked.
 Reich-Ranicki answered that she had a problem with erotic literature in general.
-Although differences over the Murakami provided a catalyst for Löffler's widely publicised departure from the programme, it does appear that tensions between Löffler and Reich-Ranicki were more broadly based and longstanding, having indeed nourished the programme's dynamic over the years.
-In 2002 the show was followed by a similar but short-lived programme, Reich-Ranicki Solo, which consisted of him talking about old and new books in front of a studio audience.
-Jack Zipes wrote: "On his television show Reich-Ranicki often played the clown, a mixture of Milton Berle and Jack Benny, but you always had to take him seriously because his knowledge of German culture was so comprehensive."
+Although differences over Murakami provided a catalyst for Löffler's widely publicised departure from the programme, it does appear that tensions between Löffler and Reich-Ranicki were more broadly based and longstanding, having indeed nourished the programme's dynamic over the years.
+In 2002, the show was followed by a similar but short-lived programme, Reich-Ranicki Solo, which consisted of him talking about old and new books in front of a studio audience.
+Jack Zipes wrote: "On his television show, Reich-Ranicki often played the clown, a mixture of Milton Berle and Jack Benny, but you always had to take him seriously because his knowledge of German culture was so comprehensive."